CorvetteCole/backboardtracking/README.md

 - Modify and fully test code for the motor (adjusting the encoder readout for the gear ratio between the motor and lazy susan)

 # Development tools used
+-DigitalWriteFast library used to allow for accurate encoder readings

 -Breakout radio sensor library for arduino: https://github.com/sparkfun/RFM69HCW_Breakout/archive/master.zip

 -UnoArduSim V1.6.3: Used and allowed me to see exactly where my code decided to run awry.
 Would highly reccommend.
 Its fairly intuitive as well.